Gina Lewandowski

 Gina Loren Lewandowski (born April 13, 1985) is an American former soccer player who is currently an assistant coach for the Notre Dame Fighting Irish.

 Early life and education

 Lewandowski was born in Bethlehem, Pennsylvania, was raised in nearby Coopersburg, Pennsylvania.
 She graduated from Allentown Central Catholic High School in Allentown, Pennsylvania.

 She attended Lehigh University in Bethlehem, where she received a degree in biology.
 She is of Polish ancestry.
+Despite sharing the same last name and at one point playing simultaneously at Bayern Munich, she is not related to Robert Lewandowski.

 Collegiate career

 Lewandowski played her collegial soccer at Lehigh University, where she was named Patriot League Offensive Player of the Year in 2004 and 2005 and Patriot League Rookie of the Year in 2003.
 She led all scorers in the league in 2004 with eight goals and 16 points.
 She finished her college career with 36 goals and 8 assists in 70 games.
 She then played for the Northampton Laurels in 2006.

 Professional career

 Following university Lewandowski tried outs for two teams in Germany, heading overseas on May 22, 2007.
 Her desire to play lead her to "... go over and see where it takes me," Lewandowski said, "It's just a leap of faith."